mohamed-lahrach/Inception_intra_retry_1/README.md

 **Inception** is a system administration and DevOps project that focuses on containerization using Docker.
 The goal is to set up a complete web infrastructure composed of multiple Docker containers, each running a specific service.
 This project demonstrates the ability to architect, deploy, and manage a multi-service application stack using Docker Compose, with a focus on security, isolation, and best practices.

+**What is a Daemon?**
+​A daemon is a background process in an operating system that runs continuously, usually without direct interaction from a user.
+Its main job is to wait for requests, respond to them, or monitor and manage system resources.
+​what makes a daemon special is that it starts automatically, keeps running even when no user is logged in, and provides services to other programs not humans directly.
+​In MariaDB, the daemon is mysqld.
+It keeps running in the background, listening for SQL requests from clients (like wordpress, phpMyAdmin, or the sql CLI).
+​when a client sends a query (like SELECT, CREATE, or INSERT), the daemon receives it, processes it, and returns the result.
+​In Docker, the daemon is dockerd.
+It stays running in the background and responsible for creating, running, stopping, and managing containers.
+When you type commands like docker run or docker ps, you're not directly touching containers.
+Instead, you are sending a request to the Docker daemon, which does the real work.

 The infrastructure includes:
 - **NGINX** - Web server configured with TLS/SSL
 - **WordPress** - Content Management System with PHP-FPM